dedhedzed/discord-rat-arch/README.md

 ![image](https://user-images.githubusercontent.com/75194878/113522832-ad022300-959b-11eb-9dda-39af8b1220b3.png)

+ # Final Notes 📝
- I hope that you fork this project and continue to expand onto these commands! (and improve them 😅) as this has been made quickly!
+Fork this project and continue to expand onto these commands! (and improve them 😅) as this has been made quickly!

 Please give credit where due, **Thanks.**